digital-index-of-middle-english-verse/dimev/docs/documentation.md

 #### Child elements of `bibl`

-- `loc`.
-This element is effectively unused.
-Its content is the invariant string "Printed book" in all cases
 - `DIMEVCount`.
 A count of DIMEV items transmitted by the item.
   Data type: string.
 - `authorstmt`.
 Parent of the element `author`, which may contain an author attribution.